RealDoigt/Dew-Programming-Language-Specification/spec.md

 Code blocks are areas in the code, indicated by a `do`/`od` pair, `as`/`sa` pair or their one-line shortcut variants, which instructions or list of properties can be written.

 ### Do
 A `do` code block is for instructions.
 It is terminated by the inverted form of `do`; `od`.
-A `do` block can span multiple lines or only one line.
+A `do` block will span multiple lines.
 It can be written using Allman style only, but whether to enforce that standard or not is up to the compiler.
 Do blocks can be left empty.

 Example with a hello world program using both accepted forms:
 ```dew